 OT 18-25 Young Company: 2026 and beyond

 We will, however, be running two performance projects suitable for 18-25 year olds in 2026.
-Applications are currently open for the first (see below for details) and more information for the second will be released later in the year.
+Applications for the first project are now closed (see below for details), but more information for the second will be released later in the year.

 To be on the mailing list for opportunities for 18-25 year olds, please email community@orangetreetheatre.co.uk, specifying which mailing list you would like to be on.